php-flasher/php-flasher.github.io/docs/framework/laravel.md

     |--------------------------------------------------------------------------
     | Default PHPFlasher library
     |--------------------------------------------------------------------------
-    | This option controls the default library that will be used by PHPFlasher.
+    | This option controls the default library that will be used by PHPFlasher
+    | to display notifications in your Laravel application.
+PHPFlasher supports
+    | several libraries, including "flasher", "toastr", "noty", "notyf",
+    | "sweetalert" and "pnotify".
     |
-    | Supported libraries: "flasher", "toastr", "noty", "notyf", "sweetalert", "pnotify"
+    | The "flasher" library is used by default.
+If you want to use a different
+    | library, you will need to install it using composer.
+For example, to use
+    | the "toastr" library, run the following command:
+    |     composer require php-flasher/flasher-toastr-laravel
     |
-    | The "flasher" library is used by default, other libraries must be installed using composer.
+    | Here is a list of the supported libraries and the corresponding composer
+    | commands to install them:
     |
     | "toastr"     : composer require php-flasher/flasher-toastr-laravel
     | "noty"       : composer require php-flasher/flasher-noty-laravel